jcholsap/freemod/README.md

 2. pertaining to or reserved for those who enjoy personal computing liberty: "They were thankful to be securely computing on a usable device."

 State Actors and Corporate Entities Try to Control You
-* From State owned backdoors to corporate device obsoletion, the hurdle to you truly owning your computing device is nearly insurmountable, until now.
+* From State owned backdoors to corporate device obsoletion, the hurdle to you truly owning your computing device is nearly insurmountable.

 We Need A Securable, Modifiable, Usable Computing Device
 * Many people around the globe, not just the affluent, need durable security.
 But State actors pressure their indigenous corporations to create backdoors.
 And, corporations design their products for obsoletion so they can create more expensive, consumable devices.